 - In a pan, combine the sugar and water.
 Cook on high, stirring, until the sugar dissolves completely.
 Remove from the heat and refrigerate.

-- When the water and sugar solution is cold, stir in the lemons.
+- When the water and sugar solution is cold, stir in the lemon juice.

 You can also alter the flavors of the original recipe in multiple ways: